elenkaranikola/NewsCrawler/README.md

 # News Crawler

 In this repository we create a crawler using scrapy.
+With the crawler we extract articles from the given news sites based on their subject.
+From each article we are insterested in saving its author, context, date of publication and of course the articles text body.
+The extracted data is being saved in a local database, otherwise we can store them in a csv file.

+## Spiders subject:
-Our crawler has 10 different spiders, one spider for every subject given bellow:
+_Our crawler has 10 different spiders, one spider for each subject given bellow:_

     1. Greece
     2. World